City, family celebrate first home to go through lead mitigation program

 The program, made possible by a $2.3 million grant from the U.S. Department of Housing and Urban Development, offers qualified homeowners or tenants a chance to make their homes a safer place to live.
 City officials noted side effects from childhood lead poisoning include damage to the brain and nervous system, slowed growth and development, learning and behavior problems and hearing and speech problems.
 Children under the age of 6 and pregnant women are most susceptible to lead poisoning.

-The work wrapped up in February -- the first completed home in the Lead Hazard Reduction Program.
+The work concluded in February — the first completed home in the Lead Hazard Reduction Program.
 On Tuesday, the city celebrated National Lead Poisoning Prevention Week with a ribbon cutting at the house.

 “It’s been amazing,” Vanlaningham said.